 We have entered into an Investment Management Agreement with MCC Advisors, our investment adviser.
 Mr. Brook Taube, our Chairman and Chief Executive Officer, is a Managing Partner of, and has financial and controlling interests in, MCC Advisors.
 In addition, Messrs.
 Seth Taube and Andrew Fentress, members of our board of directors, and Mr. Richard T. Allorto, Jr., our Chief Financial Officer, serve as Managing Partners and Chief Financial Officer, respectively, for MCC Advisors.
-Messrs.
-Seth Taube and Andrew Fentress also have financial interests in MCC Advisors.
+Seth Taube and Andrew Fentress in MCC Advisors.